laravel-liberu/documentation/docs/guide/development.md

 for a more in-depth understanding of the available functionality.
 :::

-## Enso conventions
+## Liberu conventions

 ### Named routes

-Enso exclusively uses named routes so it is important to set names for the routes you may add since the named routes are tied in with the permission system.
+Liberu exclusively uses named routes so it is important to set names for the routes you may add since the named routes are tied in with the permission system.

 ### Routes and permissions

-Enso is a SPA, and generally, SPAs handle routing for their web pages and use a API for fetching and persisting data.
+Liberu is a SPA, and generally, SPAs handle routing for their web pages and use a API for fetching and persisting data.

 Therefore, we use two types of routes: